NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       run_stereo_noba_sub4/run --subpixel-mode 3
     point2dem --stereographic --proj-lon -5.7113 --proj-lat -85.0003 \
       run_stereo_noba_sub4/run-PC.tif --tr 4

+One can consider using the stereo option ``--nodata-value`` (:numref:`stereodefault`) to mask away shadowed regions, which may result in more holes but less noise in the terrain created from stereo.

 We would like now to automatically or manually pick interest points for the purpose of doing bundle adjustment.
 It much easier to compute